 You have the option to consolidate all different debts using a personal loan.
 But you should first analyze whether or not it’s your ultimate option.

 These are the two valid reasons why you should take out a personal loan to pay off debt:

 a.
 It is cheaper

-As you are dealing with high-interest debts such as credit card debt or payday loans, the interest rates payable will be quite high.
+If you are dealing with high-interest debts such as credit card debt or payday loans, the interest rates payable will be quite high.
 Popular credit cards such as American Express, Discover, MasterCard, Visa, etc. have high-interest rates over 15%, even for consumers with a good credit score.

-So, if you compare the interest rates of your debts with the interest rate of a personal loan, you’ll find that personal loan is a cheaper option to choose.
+So, if you compare the interest rates of your debts with the interest rate of a personal loan, you’ll find that a personal loan is a cheaper option to choose.
 If you have a good credit score, the creditor/lender might offer you a better interest rate compared to the market rate.

 b.
 It will improve your credit score

 Personal loans are considered unsecured installment loans.
 They are different from revolving credit accounts such as credit cards.
 So, if you choose to borrow a personal loan, your credit score won’t be getting a negative impact in the same way as it would get when you have a credit card debt.